Product Support & Resources

 Will my carbon monoxide alarm detect natural gas?

 No. Carbon monoxide (CO) alarms are designed to detect carbon monoxide, not methane (natural gas).
-Homes with gas appliances need a dedicated natural gas alarm or a combination device that includes methane detection.
+Homes with natural gas appliances need a dedicated natural gas alarm or a combination device that includes methane detection.

 What is the difference between a carbon monoxide alarm and a natural gas alarm?